Shop Subscribe

 • Creates informed citizenry

 A diverse range of literature allows students to connect with varied texts through personal experiences and backgrounds, providing the means to generate new understanding and knowledge while reading.
 Your classroom library should reflect your students, their interests, their backgrounds, and their reading levels.
-A library that students can connect to encourages students to engage with the reading materials available and allows for students to benefit academically.
+A library that students can connect to encourages students to engage with the reading materials available and allows students to benefit academically.

 Fiction